Harold Frank Hall, Rm. 1006

 Your Grade Point Average (GPA) is a way of measuring a student's overall performance in letter-graded classes.
+Watch this short video to review how to calcuate GPA.
 Every letter grade is assigned a specific number of grade points per unit of coursework:

 The number of grade points assigned for any given class is determined by multiplying the number of GPA units by the number of grade points per unit based upon the grade received in the class.

 GPA Units x Grade Points/Unit = Grade points

 For example, if a student receives a B- in a 4.0 unit class the grade points earned would be:

 The student's GPA is then determined by adding up all of the grade points earned and dividing by the total number of GPA units.